OfficeDev/office-js-docs-pr/docs/develop/sso-in-office-add-ins.md

 ![An image showing the sign-in process for an add-in.](../images/sso-for-office-addins.png)

-## How SSO works at Configure your Office Add-in to use a shared runtime
+## How SSO works at runtime

 The following diagram shows how the SSO process works.
 The blue elements represent Office or the Microsoft identity platform.
 The gray elements represent the code you write and include the client-side code (task pane) and the server-side code for your add-in.

 :::image type="content" source="../images/sso-overview-diagram.svg" alt-text="A diagram that shows the SSO process." border="false":::

-1. In the add-in, your JavaScript code calls the Office.js API [getAccessToken](/javascript/api/office-Configure your Office Add-in to use a shared runtime/officeConfigure your Office Add-in to use a shared runtime.auth#office-Configure your Office Add-in to use a shared runtime-officeConfigure your Office Add-in to use a shared runtime-auth-getaccesstoken-member(1)).
+1. In the add-in, your JavaScript code calls the Office.js API [getAccessToken](/javascript/api/office-runtime/officeruntime.auth#office-runtime-officeruntime-auth-getaccesstoken-member(1)).
 If the user is already signed in to Office, the Office host will return the access token with the claims of the signed in user.
 2. If the user is not signed in, the Office host application opens a dialog box for the user to sign in.
 Office redirects to the Microsoft identity platform to complete the sign-in process.
 3. If this is the first time the current user has used your add-in, they are prompted to consent.
 4. The Office host application requests the **access token** from the Microsoft identity platform for the current user.